Frequently Asked Questions...

 To help you with your thought process, and to provide you with more of an idea how the process of purchasing your exciting new carving will work, we have listed some of the most commonly asked questions that we receive from day to day, in the hope that it will help you also.

-A: The total carving cost can only be worked out once we know a few details from you about your carving request which can be emailed to us.
-These are:
+We can work out the total cost of the carving once we know a few details from you about your carving request which can be emailed to us.

 The lead time will depend on the size, content and detail of your piece, this can be advised to you at the time of quotation.

 Yes.
-Once you have received your new carving, it should already have 1-2 coats of sealant applied to it from us (unless specified otherwise) This could be an Oil, or Varnish, paint, etc... what we use will depend on what the timber is and where it is going to be positioned.
-Its safe to say in Australia most wood sealing products are required to be re-coated every 6 to 12 months for best results and life of your piece.
+Once you have received your new carving, it should already have 1-2 coats of sealant applied to it from us (unless specified otherwise).
+This could be an oil, or varnish, paint, etc...
+What we use will depend on what the timber is and where it is going to be positioned.
+It's safe to say in Australia most wood sealing products are required to be re-coated every 6 to 12 months for best results and life of your piece.
 We highly recommend that you do this to prevent sun, weather or physical damage to your carving.
 Re-coating your beloved sculpture at least once a year will go a long way in your piece staying in top shape for many years to come.
 We will always advise you on what we have originally used on your piece at the time of sale for when it comes time to re-coat it further down the track.

 In the chance these things do occur, BK Carving should be contacted in this time to advise on re-sealing and maintenance to any form of weathering, physical damage or vandalism before any repair or maintenance is attempted.
 Repairs can always be carried out with quality and suitable products that enhance the life of your sculptures, so you can continue to enjoy them for years into the future.

-A: Yes we can.
-BK Carving is set up to carry out public artworks, as well as Demonstrations at places such as Agricultural shows, Corporate events, art exhibitions, festivals and competitions to name a few.
+Yes we can!
+BK Carving is set up to carry out public artworks, as well as demonstrations at places such as Agricultural shows, Corporate events, art exhibitions, festivals and competitions to name a few.
 Please send your inquiry with the details of where and when and what you are requesting, and we can provide details of what services we offer and also what we require from you as the coordinator.